20 Essential Tips for Making the Perfect Cheesecake

 Learning how to make cheesecake can be a challenge.
 These tips will help your dessert turn out perfect.

 Simple, versatile and unmistakably decadent, the best cheesecakes elevate any occasion to extra special.
 Our favorite cheesecake recipes are on regular rotation for birthdays, baby showers and you-totally-nailed-it celebrations all year.
-And while these lovelies will wow a room without a ton of effort on your part, following the tips from our Taste of Home Test Kitchen experts and Field Editor Sue Gronholz will help ensure that your finished product—and your baking skills—are super smooth.
+And while these lovelies will wow a room without a ton of effort on your part, following the tips from our Taste of Home Test Kitchen experts and Community Cook Sue Gronholz will help ensure that your finished product—and your baking skills—are super smooth.

 Crush it on the crust